goodcodexyz/handout/_tasks/jc_1/stories/task_1.md

 ---
+task: 'ONE'
-title: 'TASK ONE : YOUR "WHAT IF" STORY'
+title: 'YOUR "WHAT IF" STORY'
 permalink: stories/:collection/what-if
 layout: task
 activity: stories